-The bank reconciliation explains the difference between the balance in the company’s records and the balance in the bank’s records.
+The bank reconciliation statement explains the difference between the balance in the company’s records and the balance in the bank’s records.
 When completed, the reconciliation should show the correct cash balance.

 Similarly, some checks credited to the ledger account will probably not have been processed by the bank prior to the bank statement date.
 Banks often record other decreases or increases to accounts and notify the depositor by mailed notices.

 If, however, the cash book shows an overdraft (Cr.
 Balance per cash book but Dr. balance per bank statement), the bank reconciliation takes the following format:

-For example, if a businessman issues a cheque for say $2,500 to one of his suppliers on 28 May, it is quite possible that this cheque may not be presented by that supplier to his bank till say 5 June.
+For example, if a businessman issues a check for $2,500 to a supplier on 28 May, it is quite possible that the check may not be presented by the supplier to his bank until, say, 5 June.

-The bank statement by the businessman at the end of May will not have an entry for this cheque while the cash book would have the entry – thereby causing a difference of $2,500 in the two balances.
+The bank statement submitted by the businessman at the end of May will not contain an entry for the check, whereas the cash book will have the entry.
+As a result, a difference of $2,500 is caused between the two balances.

-Similarly, if a businessman deposits any cheques on the last day of the month, these cheques may be collected by his bank and shown on his bank statement three or four days later.
+Similarly, if a businessman deposits any checks on the last day of the month, these cheques may be collected by his bank and shown on his bank statement three or four days later.

 Hence, at the end of each month, the first thing to do is to consult the bank reconciliation statement prepared at the end of the previous month.
-The items there-in should be compared to the new bank statement to check if these have since been cleared.
+The items therein should be compared to the new bank statement to check if these have since been cleared.

-This is an important fact as it brings out the status of the bank reconciliation statement.
+This is an important fact because it brings out the status of the bank reconciliation statement.
 A bank reconciliation statement is only a statement prepared to stay abreast with the bank statement; it is not in itself an accounting record, nor is it part of the double entry system.

 She received the following bank statement for May 2017:

-(a).
-Deposits made by Sara Loren on 30 May, $1,810 and on 31 May, $2,220 have not been credited to the bank statement.
+(a) Deposits made by Sara Loren on 30 May, $1,810, and on 31 May, $2,220, have not been credited to the bank statement.

-(e).
-Standing order payment of $1,500 (for rent) also fails to appear in the cash book.
+(e) Standing order payment of $1,500 (for rent) also fails to appear in the cash book.

-(f).
-The Cash Book doesn’t have a record of bank charges, $70, raised on 31 May.
+(f) The cash book does not contain a record of bank charges, $70, raised on 31 May.

-The Dr. balance shown in the completed cash book is $7,090 while the bank statement shows a Cr. balance of $9,870.
+The Dr. balance shown in the completed cash book is $7,090, while the bank statement shows a Cr. balance of $9,870.
 A bank reconciliation statement must, therefore, be prepared as follows: